w3f/Grants-Program/applications/tux0.md

 We intend to continue to maintain Tux0 at least until a proper release of Tuxedo's parachain support - which might even come before the delivery of this grant.
 We are interested in testing the zero-knowledge protocol we chose for Tux0 in a parachain environment.

+Bader [@CrackTheCode016](https://github.com/CrackTheCode016) suggested we could deploy a Tux0 parathread on Rococo, which would be a huge step forward for Tuxedo as well.

 ## Referral Program (optional) :moneybag: